Open-Paws/Datasets/synthetic_seed_data/README.md

 If you wish to contribute additional questions or languages to this seed data, please follow these steps:

-1. **Add Questions**: Insert new questions into the `Questions` column.
+1. **Add Questions**: Insert new questions into the `Questions` column and answers into the 'Answers' column.
-2. **Specify Languages**: Ensure the corresponding languages are accurately represented in the `Languages` column.
+2. **Specify Languages**: Ensure the corresponding languages are accurately represented in the `Languages` column, in the same format used in the translation notebook found in this folder.
-3. **Submit**: Update the `Multilingual Vegan Questions.csv` file and submit a pull request or share the updated file with the project maintainers.
+3. **Submit**: Update the respective file and submit a pull request or share the updated file with the project maintainers.

 ## Language Selection